TomfromBerlin/zsh-cmd-time/README.md

 #### [zplugin](/../../../../TomfromBerlin/zplugin)

-This is the second best recommendation I can give.
-Zplugin is relatively fast and offers a few convenient functions around plugin management.
+Zplugin offers a few convenient functions around plugin management.

 At first you need to install [zplugin](/../../../../TomfromBerlin/zplugin).
 To do this perform the following steps: